 If we visualize the fitness landscape using lifetime reproductive success, we can see how this landscape changes as the populations grew, generating TEAs that shifted along with the population (Figure 4).
 Populations moved along these fitness contours as the population grew toward its ecological equilibrium.
 Population trajectories, however, showed considerable stochastic variation in abundance when density dependence was strong, preventing approach to either the local TEA or the ESS, while populations with low density dependence displayed a smooth, direct approach toward the ESS.

 Comparison 3: In our third set of simulations, we applied a persistent cull to populations that had already achieved their ESS trait and abundance values.
+The population size changed almost immediately so that R≈Rcull, whereas the evolutionary trajectory showed a clear movement of the mean bmax away from the ESS.
+Again, we can ask what value of bmax maximizes expected reproductive success.
+The expected lifetime reproductive success under culling is

+R0=bmax-bsRdmin+dsR+xmax0,1-RcullR.
+(Equation 6)

-Evolution in these scenarios generated clear movement of the populations toward the population-specific TEAs that depended on the population size the cull produced (Figures 5,6).
-Rather than returning to the ESS, populations that were reduced to a lower abundance shifted their path immediately to head upslope toward the abundance-determined TEA and not toward the ESS (Figure 6).
+Assuming that R≈Rcull, the value of bmax that maximizes R0 is given by Eq.
+(5) above.
+Fig. 5 shows clearly that the population mean bmax evolved to the population-specific TEAs that depended on the population size the cull produced (Figures 5,6).
+Rather than returning to the ESS, populations that were reduced to a lower abundance shifted their path immediately to head upslope toward the abundance-determined TEA and away from the ESS (Figure 6).
 The populations followed a path of adaptation specific to the current transient state, as generated by Equation 5, not the path generated by equilibrium conditions.

 Discussion